-Table 2 summarizes the results for the three methods over 30 repetitions.
-VANISH only selects the third predictor in all repetitions, and the MSPE is larger than those of the other two methods.
-Our method is comparable with RAMP in terms of the MSPE.
-However, the model selected by our proposed method is more parsimonious and easier to interpret, because our method, in general, selects a model with fewer terms, especially for the interaction.
-Our method exhibits a good balance between model complexity and prediction performance.
+Table (2) summarizes the result for three methods over 30 repetitions.
+VANISH only selects the third predictor in all repetitions and the MSPE is larger than the other two methods.
+Our method is comparable with RAMP in terms of MSPE.
+But at the same time, the model selected by our proposed method is more parsimonious and easier to interpret since our method in general selects a model with much fewer number of terms, especially for the interaction.
+Our method has a good balance between the model complexity and prediction performance.

-For a random repetition, our proposed model selects the main effect of $X_3$ and the interaction effect of $X_2$ and $X_3$ .
-The estimated main effect component function $\widehat{m}3(X_3)$ and interaction effect component function $\widehat{m}{2,3}(X_2,X_3)$ are plotted in Figures 2 and 3, respectively.
-The results show that $X_2$ (house age) and $X_3$ (distance to the nearest MRT station) show an interaction effect that cannot be explained by the additive model without the interaction.
+For a random repetition, our proposed model selects the main effect of X_3 and the interaction effect of X_2 and X_3 .
+The estimated main effect component function $\hat{m}3(X_3)$ and interaction effect component function $\hat{m}{2,3}(X_2, X_3)$ are plotted plotted in Figures 2 and 3, respectively.
+It obviously shows that X_2 (house age) and X_3 (distance to the nearest MRT station) does show interaction effect that won't be able to be explained by the additive model without interaction.